0xproteus/Recursive-TicTacToe-Fuel/README.md

 The project contains 3 main folders:
 The contract folder contains the smart contract in Sway and tests in Rust.
-The scripts folder contains tests using typescript using Jest.
+The scripts folder contains tests in typescript using Jest.
 The frontend folder contains a frontend to interact with the smart contract using Next.js.

 ```